Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ## 4.1 Differences between gridded datasets in Upper Severn

 The Abermule catchment encompasses the other two, and in this wider catchment there is larger HadUK-Grid bias (**Figure 5**).
-However, there is a longer tail in the CEH-GEAR bias, likely attributed to grid cells in areas in the smaller catchments Dolwen and Plynlimon Flume.
+However, there is a longer tail in the CEH-GEAR bias, likely attributed to grid cells in areas in the smaller catchments of Dolwen and Plynlimon Flume.
 <img src="figures/ceh_vs_haduk_differences/catchment_hist_ceh_vs_haduk.png" width="700">

 _<strong>Figure 5</strong> Histogram of differences between CEH-Gear and HadUK in Upper Severn.
 Histogram bins are every 5 mm difference._

-of higher altitude in
-Clearly greater bias towards Plynlimon.
+There is also shown in the spatial profile of the upper severn (**Figure 6**), and this spatial signature of this bias towards the upper reaches of the Severn is not seasonally dependent (**Figure 7**).
 <img src="figures/ceh_vs_haduk_differences/catchment_mask_vs_boundary.png" width="700">

-_<strong>Figure 6</strong> Masked output of the dataset difference in the Upper Severn between 1 Jan 1970 and 31 Dec 2022._
+_<strong>Figure 6</strong> Mean dataset difference in the Upper Severn using a region mask._

 <img src="figures/ceh_vs_haduk_differences/ceh_vs_haduk_by_season.png" width="700">

 _<strong>Figure 7</strong> Seasonal dataset differences in the Upper Severn between 1 Jan 1970 and 31 Dec 2022._

+#### 4.1.1 Is there relationship between gridded data differences and the location of the underlying rain gauges?

+Next, we examine some simple relationships between rain gauge height, grided data differences and minimum distances to rain gauges (CEH-GEAR only).

 But there is opposing relationship between height of gauge and differences between CEH-GEAR and HadUK-Grid
 <img src="figures/ceh_vs_haduk_differences/uppersevern_rain_vs_height_scatter.png" width="700">